carolt2015/StackOverFlowSurvey/README.md

  This project explores into the survey of 2017 to analyze with few questions in mind like, do you need to be a graduate to be a professional developer?
 Can you get into a big size company without being a graduate?
 Which is the dominant gender as a professional developer?

- With the analysis on the above dataset, you do not need a graduate degree to get into a big size company or be a professional developer, but it helps to have one.
+ After analyzing the above dataset, the data shows that you do not need to be a graduate to be employed into a big size company or be a professional developer, but it helps to have one.
 And the dominant gender with the above given dataset were males.